wizzywizard65/bluefin-lts/README.md

 ## Rationale

-S slower cadenced OS has a proven use case.
+With most of my user facing life being in my browser and flatpak, a slower cadenced OS has a proven use case.
 With `bootc` being a critical piece of RHEL image mode, it means that stack in CentOS will be well maintained.
 And with the flexibility of the container model, we can source content from anywhere.
 This is a spike to see if it's worth adding this as a `bluefin:lts` branch, or worse case, a starting point for someone who wants to grow a community around this use case.

 - GNOME47 will be shipping, we have builds for our stuff already,
 - 6.12 LTS kernel covers Framework's current laptops, we can source newer kernels for different tags later, but this should be great for 2025.